AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_gateway.md

 * `peering_ha_fault_domain` - (Optional) Peering HA gateway fault domain.
 Required and valid only for OCI.
 Available as of provider version R2.19.3.

 ### Insane Mode
 * `insane_mode` - (Optional) Enable [Insane Mode](https://docs.aviatrix.com/HowTos/insane_mode.html) for Gateway.
 Insane Mode gateway size must be at least c5 series (AWS) or Standard_D3_v2 (Azure/AzureGov).
 If enabled, a valid /26 CIDR segment of the VPC must be specified to create a new subnet.
-Only supported for AWS, AWSGov, Azure, AzureGov, AWS China, AWS Top Secret or AWS Secret.
+Only supported for AWS, AWSGov, Azure, AzureGov, AWS China, Azure China, AWS Top Secret or AWS Secret.
 Valid values: true, false.
 * `insane_mode_az` - (Optional) Region + Availability Zone of subnet being created for Insane Mode gateway.
 Required for AWS, AWSGov, AWS China, AWS Top Secret or AWS Secret if `insane_mode` is set.
 Example: AWS: "us-west-1a".

 ### SNAT/DNAT